RTMecha/BetterLegacy/snapshots.md

 ## Fixes
 - Finally fixed polygon shape conversion not working in some cases (why so many edge cases omg).
+- Fixed the depth value of Prefab Objects not being copied.

 -------------------------------------------------------------------